How To Recover Your Bogged Car From Sand

 Using a pair of TREDs is one of the easiest and most efficient ways of recovering your vehicle from sand.

-TREDs are the world’s most advanced recovery board and have been meticulously designed to provide the ultimate traction between your tire and the ground.
+TREDs are the world’s most advanced recovery board and have been meticulously designed to provide the ultimate traction between your tyre and the ground.

 Once all your boards are in place, carefully accelerate and pull yourself out.